mashpie/i18n-node/README.md

 ### `setLocale(locale)`

 Sets a locale to the specified string.
 If the locale is unknown, the locale defaults to the one specified by `defaultLocale`.
-For example if you have locales of 'en' and 'de', and a `defaultLocale` of 'en', then call `.setLocale('jp')` it will be equivalent to calling `.setLocale('en')`.
+For example if you have locales of 'en' and 'de', and a `defaultLocale` of 'en', then call `.setLocale('ja')` it will be equivalent to calling `.setLocale('en')`.

 ### `setLocaleFromQuery([request])`